rooksFX/cae-error-finder-app/README.md

 - `npm run start-server` - Server
 - `npm run start-client` - Client
+- `rpm run start-app` - Will run both Server and Client at the same time

 Server will run on **http://localhost:5000/**
 Client will run on **http://localhost:5173/**